kaga/kaga.github.io/_posts/2021-02-13-Git-Part-2-Collaboration.markdown

 ## Pulling Changes Into Your Local Environment `git pull`

-Once you start collaborating, you can pull to get the latest changes.
+Once you start collaborating, you can **pull** to get the latest changes.
 Most GUI clients, such as Github Desktop, will notify you when there are new changes.
-In a time where I was involved in building a feature in a team environment.
-I would pull at each morning to get myself up-to-date.
+In a time where I am building a feature in a team environment.
+I would pull at each morning to make sure I am up-to-date.

 ![github desktop clone repo](/assets/git/github-desktop-clone.png)